-Shadows loom long at the backstage door.
-The crowd roar at the impending rock star event: is it him?
+Shadows loom long at the backstage door stretching across the floor of the wooden stage.
+The crowd roar at the impending rock star entrance: is it them?
+Silhouetted against the light, Ian McCulloch strides out, tall, black-clad, sun-glasses cool.
 It could be an arena welcome, for we are in the presence of rock royalty.
-Silhouetted against the light, Ian McCulloch strides out, tall, black-clad, sun-glassed cool.
 But this isn’t the O2 London.
 It’s not LA’s Hollywood Bowl.
-It’s a small club: Paard van Troje, in The Hague, Netherlands.
-Will Sergeant’s distinctive ringing guitar sound heralds an oldie: Going Up (in fact most of the set will be songs from the band’s first pre-1987, incarnation, perhaps to satisfy the predominately post-40 crowd).
-The band is Echo and the Bunnymen.
+It’s a small gloomy venue: Paard van Troje, in The Hague, Netherlands.
+Over the cheer, Will Sergeant’s distinctive ringing guitar-sound heralds an oldie: Going Up (in fact most of the set will comprise songs from the band’s first pre-1987 incarnation, perhaps to satisfy the predominately post-forty crowd).

-Echo and the Bunnymen imploded in 1987 with the motorcycle death of their drummer, McCulloch’s inflated ego thinking he didn’t need Sergeant (he did), and Sergeant’s belief that fans would buy the band with a new singer (they didn’t).
-Both reformed the band, essentially as a duo in 1997 (1994 if you count Eletrafixion) and quietly spend the next decade making 6 (or 7) of the best albums of their career.
-Sadly, no one was listening.
+Echo and the Bunnymen imploded in 1987 with the motorcycle death of drummer Pete de Freitas, McCulloch’s inflated ego thinking he didn’t need Sergeant (he did), and Sergeant’s belief that fans would accept the band with a new singer (they didn’t).
+Sergeant derides 2014's Meteorites album as essentially McCulloch solo in all but name, just as McCulloch hates the 1990 album Reverberation, which Sergeant made without him.

 No one (new) is listening still.

 I'd like to be more involved in the records than I am.
 I've got loads of songs, virtually finished, just need vocals, but Mac won't listen to them.